shakes76/PatternAnalysis-2024/recognition/2D U-net HAN YANG 49058194/README.md

      ```bash
      python train.py --data_dir ./data --output_dir ./model_output
      ```
   - **Example output**:During the training process, the log will display the training loss and the validation Dice similarity coefficient.
-Ultimately, the trained model will be saved in the specified `output dir`. <br />
+Ultimately, the trained model will be saved in the specified `output dir`. <br /> <br />
 - `predict.py`
   - **Purpose**: Evaluates the trained model and computes the Dice Similarity Coefficient for segmentation accuracy.
   - **Key Functions**: